iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 `TransactionBuilder`'s setter methods are implemented using generic type parameters `T: TryInto<{FieldType}>` to provide some convenience when setting fieds from byte slices.
 The `TryFrom` implementations for each field type ensure that the byte slices only encode correct trits.
-We allow to the checks when setting the fields from trusted sources by explicitly constructing the target object.
+If the data comes from a trusted source, the checks can be circumvented by explicitly constructing the target object and that one in the setter.
 For example, when setting the `tag` field on a `builder: TransactionBuilder` object with `trusted_bytes: &[u8]`, calling `builder.tag(Tag::from_unchecked(trusted_bytes))` sets the `tag` field to a value that was not verified to only contained valid bytes.

 ```rust
 enum TransactionBuilderError {